NetrisTV/ws-scrcpy/README.md

 #### Remote control

-To control device we use [appium/WebDriverAgent](https://github.com/appium/WebDriverAgent).
-Functionality is limited to:
+To control device we use [appium/WebDriverAgent][WebDriverAgent].
+Functionality limited to:
 * Simple touch
 * Scroll
 * Home button click